AthenaDecisionSystems/athena-owl-core/docs/design.md

   - tavily
 ```

+#### Agent Executor

+The agent manager exposes a factory method to create agent executor using the AgentEntity information.

 The validation unit tests are in [tests/ut/test_agent_mg.py](https://github.com/AthenaDecisionSystems/athena-owl-core/blob/main/owl-agent-backend/tests/ut/test_agent_mg.py) and the integration tests  in [tests/it/test_agents_api.py](https://github.com/AthenaDecisionSystems/athena-owl-core/blob/main/owl-agent-backend/tests/it)

 The `llm/agents` folder includes some pre-defined agents: